What is Meals From the Farm?

 Feeding kids with foods grown right here in Saskatchewan

-In a unique collaboration with schools in the province, Farm & Food Care Saskatchewan is providing a free meal featuring Saskatchewan-grown foods to about 1600 school kids.
+In a unique collaboration with schools in the province, Farm & Food Care Saskatchewan is providing a free meal featuring Saskatchewan-grown foods to almost 2000 students and teachers.
 In addition to their lunch, each student and teacher will receive a bag with activities, recipes, pencils and gifts from Saskatchewan farmer groups.
 Farm & Food Care is also coordinating a series of interactive online activities such as learning courses, a live Q&A with a farmer, cook-along videos, virtual farm tours and agriculture trivia contests for students to learn more about Saskatchewan food and farming.

 We’re very proud to be partnering with Agriculture in the Classroom Saskatchewan on this initiative.

-This year, Farm & Food Care Saskatchewan is also investigating hosting an additional Meals From the Farm event with community support organizations.
+Farm & Food Care Saskatchewan is also planning to host an additional Meals From the Farm event with community support organizations.
 Stay tuned for more details!

 - Wheat (Flour) Wheat is the most widely grown crop in the world.
 Wheat seeds get milled into flour.
 Farmers harvest wheat using combines, which can harvest enough wheat kernels in 9 seconds to make about 70 loaves of bread!

 - Milk Dairy cows produce milk, which is an important ingredient to make cheese!
 A dairy cow is milked 2 to 3 times each day and gives on average of 30 litres of milk per day!